Egezenn/YTMASC/readme.md

 - `python3-tk` (Linux)
 - `ffmpeg`

-## Complete rewrite of CLI & removal of GUI
+## Flowchart of the CLI

 In the monstrosity of a flowchart below, you can find the chaining logic for all the arguments.
 This is in an effort for the user to run seperate commands and do the whole shebang in one fell swoop.
+Strange results may occur, it's completely up to the user's usage.

 ```mermaid
 graph TD;